-Educational and Behavioral Change Requirement: Opportunities for personal development.
-These requirements can include, but are not limited to, a reflection essay, community service, seeking academic or personal counseling, participation in an ethics or decision and other relevant educational making class. opportunities.
+Educational and Behavioral Change Requirement: Opportunities for personal development. requirements can include, but are not limited to, a reflection essay, community service, seeking academic or personal counseling, participation in an ethics or decision making class, and other relevant educational opportunities.

 Class Removal: The student shall be dropped from a class or moved to another section of a class.
-Faculty members, in consultation with the Investigating Officer, reserve the right to interim suspend a student from class pending a hearing for alleged violations of the Student Conduct Code occurring in the classroom that substantially interfere with teaching or other students' ability to learn.
+Faculty members, in consultation with the Chief Academic and Compliance Officer, reserve the right to interim suspend a student from class pending a hearing for alleged violations of the Student Conduct Code occurring in the classroom that substantially interfere with teaching or other students' ability to learn.